lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate-Tic-Tac-Toe
 An ultimate tic tac toe game.
-You can play with a random agent, AI agent (implemented with Monte Carlo Tree Search), or let them playing with each other.
+You can play with a random agent, AI agent (implemented with Monte Carlo Tree Search), or let them play with each other.

 ## To run the program